prabesh-mah/Pytest-Web-Automation/README.md

 - `pytest-order` : It is a pytest plugin that allows you to customize the order in which your tests are run
 - `pytest-timeout` : It is a pytest plugin that interrupts and terminates tests that exceed a specified duration.
 - `@pytest.mark.smoke` : It is a custom marker used in the pytest framework for Python.
-- `pandas`: It is used to efficiently scrape HTML tables from web pages and save the extracted data into Excel files using the to_excel() function.
+- `pandas`: It is used to efficiently scrape HTML tables from web pages and save the extracted data into Excel files using 'to_excel()' function.

+# Testing Objective
+- Automate the testing of the Nepse Alpha website to ensure functionality.
+- Implement the Page Object Model (POM) design pattern for better maintainability.
+- Utilize pytest framework to identify and report bugs efficiently.

 # What are tested in this project